Shuffling cards by spatial motion: Estimates on mixing time of shuffling for the jump diffusion

 Here $\left(W_1, B_1, W_2, B_2\right)$ is a four-dimensional continuous semimartingale process such that each coordinate process is marginally distributed as a Brownian motion with constant diffusion coefficients $p\pi\delta^2\sigma^2$ and initial values $x_1, y_1, x_2, y_2$, respectively.
 But they are not all independent.
+This is because, in the discrete model, the cards that are under the palm tend to move together during the spread moves leading to a positive correlation between their increments, as compared to zero correlation when not under the palm.

 Consider the two processes

 Let $\left[X,Y\right](t)$ denote the mutual covariation between two continuous semimartingales $X$ and $Y$ over the time interval $[0,t]$.
 By \eqref{eq:twobytwo},

 Let